jhubbardsf/svelte-speech-recognition/docs/API.md

 #### transcribing [Writable<bool>]

+Writable svelte store.
 Is this component collecting a transcript or not?
 This is independent of the global `listening` state of the microphone. `true` by default.

 #### clearTranscriptOnListen [Writable<bool>]

+Writable svelte store.
 Does this component clear its transcript when the microphone is turned on?
 Has no effect when continuous listening is enabled. `true` by default.

 #### commands [list]